ITPNYU/CommLabWeb/README.md

 * Render HTML with Sinatra
 * Send to route in Sinatra

+### Intro to Sinatra

+Sinatra works by declaring routes.
+Routes are the URLs associated with your application.
+A simple route looks like this:

+get '/home' do

+end

 ### Setting up a Sinatra app on the ITP server

 1. Open Terminal (Putty for Windows)